LL08-MathematicalModelling-dowell/dowell-scale/README.md

 Note:-The "Number of responses" refers to the maximum number of responses that can be submitted.
 If this limit is exceeded, further responses will no longer be accepted.
+**If buttoncolor is not provided, the default color will be generated as shown above.